adncllng/vmock/src/pages/news/en/performance-in-maison-de-la-culture-in-montreal.md

 date: 1995-10-07T22:33:00.000Z
 description: >
   "Les Interprètes" opens on April 10, 2019 in Maison de la Culture du Plateau-Mont-Royal.
-My hope is that this live nonfiction piece goes against current documentary treatments that gratuitously victimize and exploit the narratives of folks who have undergone migration.
+My hope is that this live nonfiction performance goes against current documentary representations that gratuitously victimize and exploit the narratives of folks who have undergone migration.
 ---
 .